Ishikadev03/Computer-Network--Lab-Experiments/Experiment-5/Readme.md

   - Traffic Generation:  Generated ICMP (ping) traffic using the Add Simple PDU tool to simulate data transmission.
   - Packet Inspection:  Switched to Simulation Mode to observe the packet headers, specifically inspecting the Ethernet II frame to view the CRC/FCS trailer used for error detection.

-Configuration Commands
+**4. Configuration Commands:**

 N/A (This experiment relies on packet inspection rather than CLI configuration).

-Observations / Results
+**5. Observations / Results:**

 PDU Details

-Inspected the outbound PDU details in Simulation Mode.
+- Inspected the outbound PDU details in Simulation Mode.
-While physical bit-flipping isn't manually configurable in the GUI, the simulation allowed for the visualization of the FCS trailer, confirming the implementation of CRC at the data link layer.
+- While physical bit-flipping isn't manually configurable in the GUI, the simulation allowed for the visualization of the FCS trailer, confirming the implementation of CRC at the data link layer.

-Conclusion
+**6. Conclusion:**
 Successfully simulated a communication system demonstrating error detection concepts.
 The experiment highlighted the practical application of CRC in standard Ethernet frames to ensure data integrity over a network.